 Lion Dance

-Lion dance (醒獅) has been part of Chinese culture for thousands of years, dating back to the Han Dynasty (205 BC to 220 AD), where it was primarily performed in a religious ceremony.
-Today, it continues to be performed at special events such as Lunar New Year celebration, cultural festivals, weddings, birthdays, and business grand openings.
-By having the lion do the blessings, it is believed to ward off evil spirits, and bring happiness, luck, and prosperity to the people and businesses.
+Lion dance (醒獅) has been part of Chinese culture for centuries, with origins tracing back to the Han Dynasty (205 BC–220 AD), where it was performed primarily during religious ceremonies.
+Today, lion dance remains an important tradition at Lunar New Year celebrations, cultural festivals, weddings, birthdays, and business grand openings.
+More than just entertainment, lion dance is a cultural ritual meant to protect, bless, and energize the community.
+The lion’s blessings—combined with the powerful sounds of the drum, gong, and cymbals—are believed to drive away evil spirits and bring happiness, good fortune, and prosperity to families and businesses.

-Our price of the performance varies depending on the number of lions that is required, the place and distance of the performance, the kind of props required, and the amount of time it takes from start to finish.
-If you are interest in booking a lion dance performance, please contact us for a quote.
+Performance fees vary based on the number of lions requested, the location and travel distance, the props required, and the total duration of the event.
+If you are interested in booking a lion dance performance, please contact us for a personalized quote.

 Here is a list of our more popular clients: